What happened in the last episode of Gavin and Stacey?

 The couple hit fairly a bump when Dave came upon Nessa and Smithy had wound up in mattress collectively when she visited Billericay with out him, however they made it to the large day regardless.

-The ceremony was effectively underneath means when Smithy burst via the church doorways to precise his emotions for Nessa.
+The ceremony was nicely underneath means when Smithy burst by way of the church doorways to precise his emotions for Nessa.

-He clarified that he wasn’t declaring his love for her, going as far as to say that Nessa repulses him a lot of the time, however that he didn’t imagine she actually cherished Dave.
+He clarified that he wasn’t declaring his love for her, going as far as to say that Nessa repulses him a lot of the time, however that he didn’t consider she actually liked Dave.

-Nessa was reluctant to confess it at first, so it was Dave who truly stopped the marriage, mentioning that over the previous 12 months she had stopped telling him she cherished him.
+Nessa was reluctant to confess it at first, so it was Dave who truly stopped the marriage, stating that over the previous yr she had stopped telling him she liked him.

-The pair shook fingers on the altar and referred to as it quits.
+The pair shook palms on the altar and known as it quits.

-One of many huge questions that the Gavin & Stacey 2019 particular will deal with is the character of Smithy and Nessa’s relationship at present.
+One of many massive questions that the Gavin & Stacey 2019 particular will handle is the character of Smithy and Nessa’s relationship right this moment.

-Provided that they confessed to repulsing one another at her climactic marriage ceremony, it appears unsure whether or not they are going to in the end get collectively.
+Provided that they confessed to repulsing one another at her climactic wedding ceremony, it appears unsure whether or not they may in the end get collectively.

 Nonetheless, the ultimate scene of the final episode options them hanging out in Barry on good phrases, with Smithy even blurting out her trademark catchphrase: “What’s occurin’?”